 This study identifies two distinct modes of diurnal convection near New Guinea: a “ridge-to-coast” first mode triggered by afternoon heating over high terrain, and an “over-ocean” second mode that re-forms at the coastline after sunset.
+A novel aspect is that we explicitly separate these two modes, linking the first to the afternoon peak over land and the second to the morning peak over ocean, and clarifying their distinct roles in process-level offshore propagation.
 These two modes are separated by a pronounced spatial gap, where convection from the first mode dissipates inland, and the second mode abruptly initiates at the shoreline before moving offshore.
 This explains the commonly observed jump in precipitation signals in both long-term climatological analyses and specific case studies.
 The convective evolution involves an initial sea breeze and ridge convection, generating low-level convergence and stationary convection.
 Subsequently, a land breeze reverses the sea breeze and initiates offshore propagation, which is further intensified near the coast by convection and associated cold pool outflows.

 Land-sea breezes, convectively generated cold pools, and cross-equatorial monsoonal flows together shape the boundary layer dynamics near the coast.
 In the afternoon, persistent sea breeze fronts carry cooler air onshore, suppressing or weakening the first mode of convection before it can reach the coast.
 After sunset, the nocturnal land breeze interacts with residual cold pools, forming a robust \textit{sea breeze–cold pool–land breeze interference}.
-This process creates moist patches in the marine boundary layer and fuels the second mode of convection over the ocean.
-Our findings suggest that a similar phase-locked mechanism may operate over other tropical islands and coastal regions, although successful regeneration of an over-ocean mode requires sufficiently warm sea surface temperatures and abundant atmospheric moisture.
+This process creates moist patches in the marine boundary layer and fuels the second mode of convection over the warm ocean.